01Obsidian

 Store NFT artwork and metadata directly on-chain instead of relying on IPFS pinning or centralized servers.

-Historical Archives
+Historical archives.

 Preserve important documents, articles, or web pages with finalized on-chain ordering and archive-backed retrieval.
 Create an immutable historical record.

-Proof of Publication
+Proof of publication.

 Timestamp content with cryptographic proof of when and by whom it was published, then retrieve it through archive-backed history.

-06
+06Section 06

 PermanenceUntil you stop payingWhile pinnedArchive-backed